-- 1) A sustainability profile that is higher than its benchmark's sustainability profile or a minimum of 51% of the sub-fund invested in companies with sustainability profiles in the top half of the sub-fund's investment universe (ranked by the UBS Blended ESG Score). - 2) A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile.
+- 1) A lower Weighted Average Carbon Intensity (WACI) than the reference benchmark or a low absolute carbon profile. - 2) A sustainability profile that is higher than its benchmark's sustainability profile or a minimum of 51 % of assets invested in companies with a sustainability profile in the top half of the benchmark.